 Make it easy for clients to work with your organization by offering collaboration tools and an omnichannel experience.
 With cloud-based applications, you can help your clients access information anywhere and at any time.

-Other features that enhance the digital client experience include chatbots that are embedded on your website, a strong social media presence, a user-friendly website, and software that automates tasks, such as tax return assembly and delivery.
+Other features that enhance the digital client experience include chatbots embedded on your website, a strong social media presence, a user-friendly website, and software that automates tasks, such as tax return assembly and delivery.

 Lean and Simple Processes

 A traditional accounting firm’s image is complete with heavy box files, over-documentation, and multiple unnecessary procedures.
 A modern accounting firm is the opposite.

 Fast and flexible operations require firms to cut down on waste and re-engineer processes to be efficient and straightforward.
 Lean management tools originate from the manufacturing sector, but they can be applied to almost any other industry.